mchad1/cloudVolumeServiceAWS/README.md

 # cloudVolumeServiceAWS
 Command Line Interface for the NetApp Cloud Volume Service in AWS

+**Note: This command line utillity is Beta, it has only been tested on Linux platforms**

 There are five steps to getting started:
 1) initialize a virtual environment<br/>
   $ **virtualenv cloudVolumeServiceAWS**